steevLP/Frankenbot/README.md

 and a lot more

 ## how to run it
+Configure your Databaseserver Connection in `json/sql.json` to fit your MySQL Server.
-configure your database server according the filds inside of `json/botconfig.json` add a .env file to set your bots application token you can obtain from the discord developer page create your .env with this format `TOKEN=<token>` configure `json/sql.json` that it points to your database on your mysql server and import bot.sql install nodejs dependencies `npm install` start the bot itself `node index`
+Add a .env File add your bots application token that you can obtain from the discord developer page in it.
+Create the .env with this format `TOKEN=<token>`. install nodejs dependencies `npm install` start the bot itself `node index`